jordancodes221/smoking-status-tracker/README.md

 ![](images/UpdateSuccessful.png)

 There is user input handling.
-The first and last name must be all letters.
+The first and last name must be all letters (and cannot be left empty).
 The birth year must be all numbers and must be exactly 4 digits long.
 If any of these conditions are not met, an error message is shown.
 For example:

 ![](images/InputError.png)

+At any time, the user can view the results: